jruwaard/aph_ema_handbook/docs/index.md

 build dates, as in:

-Ruwaard, J., Kooistra, L. and Thong, M. (2018). *Ecological Momentary Assessment in Mental Health Research: A Practical Introduction, With Examples in R (1st edition - build 2018-11-11)*.
+Ruwaard, J., Kooistra, L. and Thong, M. (2018). *Ecological Momentary Assessment in Mental Health Research: A Practical Introduction, with Examples in R (1st edition - build 2018-11-12)*.
 Amsterdam: APH Mental Health.